 Buying a tent might seem easy to you if you don’t have a holistic idea.
 But, it is rather surprising how tactical and reliable some tents are today with sophisticated designs and tricks up the sleeve.
 So, for your convenience, we will begin looking into the many types of tents available these days.
 Then we’ll get you some clever ideas on how to choose the right camping tent for you.

 Dome-style tents or just Dome tents:

-The most common in camping sites at night are dome tents.
+The most common camping sites at night are dome tents.
 These tents are light and easy to use and set up.
 They are priced reasonably and are widely available.
-Two flexible poles cross in the center while anchored to the corners of the tent makes a dome, thus the name.
-These tents come in many sizes and feature too.
+Two flexible poles cross in the center while anchored to the corners of the tent making a dome, thus the name.
+These tents come in many sizes and features too.

 Think of these as the secondary option.
-Backpacking tents are smaller more sizable and is light weight compared to most ordinary tent.
+Backpacking tents are smaller more sizable and lightweight compared to most ordinary tents.
 It is like a joke between a sleeping bag and a tent gone right.

 These aren’t usually made to sustain rough weather or accommodate multiple people.
-These are easy to carry and the size makes it the reasonable pick for backpacking.
+These are easy to carry and the size makes them a reasonable pick for backpacking.

 Trekking Poles Tent

 Have you ever seen pro climbers trekking with heavy loads and two aiding poles at arms?
 Well then, you’ll surely understand what these are.
 These tents mean business.
 Basically, you use your trekking poles as balancing poles for the tent.
 That is sort of it.
 You get quick rest and shade.
 Light and useful, these things are not aimed for proper camping, but rather temporary breaking points.

 Anyone’s favorite tents are Pop Up tents.
 These tents pop up while you are reduced to the level of the onlooker.
 Who doesn’t like a thing that does your thing for you?
 These tents use springs and small lock that when you press the button, automatically takes shape.
 They are light and easy to use.
 But, once something goes wrong, life can become miserable with it.